belindamo/quartz/content/Axiomatic systems for clarity/Hypotheses/Universal Task Graph for Traversing the Web with Continuously Running Tests.md

 - Scalability from single to thousands of tasks, with potential for crowdsourcing tasks and community maintenance.

 **Related Works**:
-- "Multi-on": An assistant platform.
+- MultiON: An assistant platform.
 - Selenium and Puppeteer: Tools for browser automation.

 **Evaluation Plan**: